Generic name: alemtuzumab (al-em-TOOZ-oo-mab)

 - Infection (eg, chickenpox, fungi, herpes, tuberculosis)—May decrease your body's ability to fight infection.

-A nurse or other trained health professional will give you alemtuzumab. alemtuzumab is given through a needle placed into one of your veins.
+A nurse or other trained health professional will give you alemtuzumab.
+It is given through a needle placed into one of your veins.

 Alemtuzumab is usually given for 2 treatment courses.
 You will receive alemtuzumab for 5 consecutive days for the first treatment course and for 3 consecutive days about 1 year later for your second treatment course.
 Each treatment usually takes about 4 hours per day.

 It is very important that you understand the requirements of the Lemtrada® REMS program, and become familiar with the Lemtrada® Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

-It is very important that your doctor check you at regular visits to make sure alemtuzumab is working properly.
+It is very important that your doctor check your progress at regular visits to make sure alemtuzumab is working properly.
 Blood and urine tests may be needed to check for any unwanted effects during treatment and for 48 months after your last dose.
 If you have signs or symptoms of an autoimmune disease, your doctor may continue to check your progress after 48 months.
 It is also important that your doctor check your skin for melanoma (tumor) yearly.
 Be sure to keep all appointments.

-Do not use alemtuzumab if you are also receiving Campath®.
+Do not use alemtuzumab if you are also receiving or have received Campath®.

 Alemtuzumab may cause a rare but serious type of an allergic reaction called an infusion reaction.
 This can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you start to have a cough, difficulty with swallowing, dizziness, fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, fever, chills, itching or hives, or lightheadedness or faintness while you are receiving alemtuzumab.

 Alemtuzumab may increase risk of cancer, including thyroid, skin, or lymph nodes.
 Call your doctor right away if you have a new lump or swelling in the neck, cough, hoarseness or voice changes, neck pain, or trouble breathing or swallowing.